cogstat/cogstat_user_documentation/Common-elements-of-the-analysis-results.md

+---
+title: Common elements of the analysis results
+---
 # Raw data, sample properties and population properties

 In most analyses, the results are divided into three main sections and further subsections: